dwarvesf/playground/go/extension-interface-pattern.md

 date: 2024-10-25
 ---

-The Extension Interface Pattern is when an interface embeds another one.
+The extension interface pattern is when an interface embeds another one.
 The extension pattern helps to add new features to an existing object without changing its original code.

-- Extending Third-Party Packages: When you are working with a third-party package, and you want to add new methods or modify the behavior of existing types without forking or modifying the original package.
+- Extending third-party packages: When you are working with a third-party package, and you want to add new methods or modify the behavior of existing types without forking or modifying the original package.
-- Adding Functionality to Interfaces: When a package provides a minimal interface and you want to add additional behaviors on top of that without changing the underlying implementation.
+- Adding functionality to interfaces: When a package provides a minimal interface and you want to add additional behaviors on top of that without changing the underlying implementation.
-- Testing: You can use the Extension Interface Pattern to mock or adapt behaviors of a type for testing purposes, adding features like logging, metrics, or other cross-cutting concerns.
+- Testing: You can use the extension interface pattern to mock or adapt behaviors of a type for testing purposes, adding features like logging, metrics, or other cross-cutting concerns.

 Whether you are working with the standard library (`io`, `http`, `sql`), third-party packages, or your own codebase, this pattern provides a way to add functionality in a flexible, non-intrusive manner.